Micro-Influencer Marketing

 Consistent influencer seeding means that your products remain visible to your target audiences.

-The concept is simple: more content means more fuel for the algorithm to reach potential customers.
+The concept is simple: more user-generated content means more fuel for the algorithm to reach potential customers.
 That includes new buyers and shoppers researching your products via creator content.

 Marketers Will Spend $5.89 billion on Influencer Marketing in 2024 (a 14.7% YoY increase)